minos55/cpp-challenge/SETUP.md

 # cpp-challenge setup

 ### Ubuntu ###
-This is tested only one Ubuntu 14.04.3 LTS
+This is tested only on Ubuntu 14.04.3 LTS

 1. Download and extract the latest CMake release (as of this guide it's on 3.4.1)(https://cmake.org/download/)
 	1. Open the terminal and go to the folder where you extracted.